niklasp/gutenberg/docs/designers-developers/developers/block-api/block-patterns.md

 ### register_block_pattern

 The editor comes with a list of built-in block patterns.
-Theme and plugin authors can register addition custom block patterns using the `register_block_pattern` function.
+Theme and plugin authors can register additional custom block patterns using the `register_block_pattern` function.

 The `register_block_pattern` function receives the name of the pattern as the first argument and an array describing properties of the pattern as the second argument.